Working Toward Equity, Diversity and Inclusion in Architecture

 When we assemble a team for a new project, we draw on our diverse in-house staff and bring in consultants from women- and minority-owned businesses with whom we have long-standing successful relationships.
 While targets for women and minority owned businesses are a requirement on many of the publicly-funded projects we undertake, we see firsthand how having a diverse team on a project has direct benefits, and have developed excellent working relationships with a highly talented and diverse group of consultants who bring value through their breadth of experience, individual perspectives, and expertise.

-There is still so much work to be done to make this industry as diverse and equitable as it needs to be in order to truly reflect, represent, and uplift our communities.
+There is still so much work to be done to make this industry as equitable, diverse and inclusive as it needs to be in order to truly reflect, represent, and uplift our communities.
 Our challenge is to keep pushing forward and finding new ways to get there.
 The Doherty Living Lab Initiative is one step in the right direction.